 Preparing Students for a Dynamic Profession

-A collaborative effort by the American Association of Colleges of Pharmacy (AACP), the American Pharmacists Association (APhA), and other national pharmacy associations, Pharmacy is Right for Me provides students, parents, and educators with interactive tools, resources, and first-person testimonials that give insight into the exciting and diverse career opportunities that exist within the field of pharmacy.Learn More
+Pharmacy is Right for Me is a nationwide campaign that provides students, parents, and educators with interactive tools, resources, and first-person testimonials about the exciting and diverse career opportunities that exist within the field of pharmacy.Explore the Limitless Opportunities